Do I have to pay tuition fees at Chalmers?

 For more information, please visit the national application portal

-.
-You are required to provide documentation of your citizenship status in order for your application to be processed.
+All students are required to provide documentation of citizenship status in order for their application to be processed.
 Deadlines for all supporting documents are listed at

-Non EU/EEA or Swiss students admitted to courses or programmes at Chalmers via an approved exchange program (e.g. Erasmus, World Wide, Double degree) will not pay tuition fees to Chalmers.
-This is provided that they are enrolled in and nominated by their home University.
+Non-EU/EEA or Swiss students admitted to courses or programmes at Chalmers via an approved exchange program will not pay tuition fees to Chalmers.
+This is provided that they are enrolled in and nominated by their home university.

 As a non-EU/EEA or Swiss exchange student you will be liable to pay the fees set out above if you apply for additional courses or another programme at Chalmers.